junjunjansent/color-project-ts/README.md

     - Potentially via Pop up boxes:
       - Colour & how their meaning is derived
       - Importance of Colour Schemes
-  - [ ] As a user, I will be able to to choose between two options on the start page
+  - [x] As a user, I will be able to to choose between two options on the start page
     - Choosing Colour Analysis
       - Colour of choice via input
       - Random generated colour
+      - Saved Colours
     - Playing Colour Game
       - Random Colour
       - Levelled one (future)